waqarabbas123/Clone-website/README.md

 # Clone-website
 This is my frist clone website.
 This is the one page website .
-This is my frist website with only html and css
+In this website i will use only two languages html and css only